 Head of Communications Committee

 Rebecca Lucander is People and Culture Consultant at Scandinavian Airlines.
 She enrolled at SSE in 2005.
-Following graduation, she started the AllBright foundation, which works to increase the proportion of female executives in business.
+Following graduation, she started and ran the AllBright foundation, which works to increase the proportion of female executives in business.
 She left the CEO post in 2013 but continues to work for diversity in business by staying on the board of the foundation.

 The idea of going to SSE began when she was four years old, after her aunt came home and told her about the school.